stevie1mat/Flutter-Christian-Quotes-App/README.md

 # Flutter Christian Bible Verse App

-Flutter App with random bible verse & random images from unsplash.
+Flutter App with Random Bible Verse & Random background Images from unsplash.

 Images Used From : <a href="https://unsplash.com">Unsplash</a>

-Bible Verse From :  <a href="https://ourmanna.com">Unsplash</a>
+Bible Verse From :  <a href="https://ourmanna.com">Our Manna</a>

 # Packages
 http: